-- Blood flow – The vertebral foramen are loops in the cervical vertebrae through which the arteries pass that bring blood to the head.
+- Blood flow – The vertebral foramen are loops in the cervical vertebrae through which the arteries pass that brings blood to the head.
 Therefore, any misalignment in the neck can lead to both pain and issues with cerebral blood flow.
-Many headache conditions have been linked to these blood flow problems.
+Blood flow problems have been linked to many headache conditions.

 The question now becomes is there any way to get long-term relief from headaches and neck pain by correcting this underlying issue in the upper cervical spine.
 The answer is yes.
 We would like to introduce you to upper cervical chiropractic care, a subspecialty that has been helping many headache and migraine patients.

-Upper cervical chiropractic gets to the source of many chronic headache issue and it has been able to help dozens of patients in case studies.
+Upper cervical care gets to the source of many chronic neck pain and headache issues.
 Therefore, it makes sense to give this natural remedy a try.
 But what if you have never heard of upper cervical chiropractic before?
 What makes it unique?
 Here are a few things you will want to know:

 - Focused – Upper cervical chiropractors adjust only the top two bones in the neck.
 Since this is where the problems occur for headache patients, the results are often beneficial.
-Plus, being focused allows the practitioner to be very precise, measuring misalignments down to hundredths of a degree.
+Upper Cervical Doctors are very precise, measuring misalignments down to hundredths of a degree.

 - Gentle – Since we are talking about very precise adjustments, the corrections are extremely gentle.
-Just a gentle amount of pressure to a specific location or the application of an adjusting instrument is all that is needed.
+A gentle amount of pressure to a specific location on the neck by hand or by an adjusting instrument.
 As a result, patients of all ages and health conditions can enjoy this safe and effective form of care.

-- Cost-efficient – One of the big issues that patients run into when dealing with headaches or any other chronic health problem is that medical care eventually becomes very expensive.
+- Cost-efficient – Medical care for chronic headaches eventually becomes very expensive.
 Upper cervical chiropractic has brought some relief to headache patients by offering as-need care.
 In other words, you don’t have to get adjusted every week for the rest of your life.
 Once the surrounding soft tissue heals and your adjustments begin to hold longer, you can space out your appointments.

-If you are suffering from a chronic headache condition, especially if you are also dealing with neck pain, upper cervical chiropractic care could be the natural solution you’ve been searching for.
-Contact a practitioner in your local area today and learn what this chiropractic subspecialty can do to help you get your health back under control.
+If you are suffering from neck pain and headaches, upper cervical care could be the answer.
+Contact a practitioner in your local area today and learn what this specialty can do for you.

 Latest posts by Dr. Hejny, D.C., B.C.A.O. (see all)